Nemael/payment_taler/README.md

 This project is funded through [NGI TALER Fund](https://nlnet.nl/taler), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program.
 Learn more at the [NLnet project page](https://nlnet.nl/project/TALER-Odoo-module).

 [<img src="https://nlnet.nl/logo/banner.png" alt="NLnet foundation logo" width="20%" />](https://nlnet.nl)

 ---

+## Special thanks to

+- The [Odoo Community Association (OCA)](https://github.com/OCA) and their many Open-Source addons, which helped me find my way around which Odoo flows to work on.
+- [petites singularites](https://ps.lesoiseaux.io/taler/) for the administration of the [ICH Forum](https://ich.taler.net/), where I could post questions and updates about my progress, and get support from the community.
+- The [Kashier](https://github.com/Kashier-payments/Kashier-Odoo-Payment-Add-on) and [Sadad](https://github.com/Adnanghanchi/Odoo-Payment-Provider) payment providers integrations in Odoo, which provided examples that helped me steer my work in the right direction

+---